Prospective Intern FAQ

 How do I find an internship?

-The Government Department and the Texas Politics Project maintain the Internship Connection Center, a website that government offices and political organizations may use to post internship opportunities.
+The Government Department and the Texas Politics Project maintain the Internship Bulletin Board, a website that government offices and political organizations may use to post internship opportunities.
 In addition to using this UT-Austin web service, if you are interested in a legislative internship, a good starting point is your state representative, state senator, or member of Congress.
 Contact their office, let them know you are a constituent, and inquire about how you might go about applying for an internship.
 Students can use the "Who Represents Me?" tool provided Texas Legislature to identify their elected representatives.

 How do I apply for the internship program?